jamiewilbraham/azure-docs/articles/cognitive-services/Face/vs-face-connected-service.md

 [!INCLUDE [vs-install-cognitive-services-vsix](../../../includes/vs-install-cognitive-services-vsix.md)]

-## Create a project and add support for Cognitive Services Face API
+## Create a project and add support for Cognitive Research Technologies Face API

 1. Create a new ASP.NET Core web project.
 Use the Empty project template.